jssinger/Tipsy/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Added slider to allow user to determine tip rate

 ## Video Walkthrough